siddhume/FindCapital/README.md

 ## Steps to run main program from eclipse
 1. Open project in eclipse

-2. Run the main program in UserInput.java
+2. Run the UserInput.java under src/test/java as a Java Application

 ===========================================================